-Dr. Daniel Mueller is a senior scientist with Molecular Science and Head of the Pharmacogenetics Research Clinic at the Centre for Addiction and Mental Health (CAMH), and a full professor in the Department of Psychiatry at the University of Toronto.
+Dr. Daniel Mueller is a senior scientist with the Molecular Science and Pharmacogenetics Research Clinic at the Centre for Addiction and Mental Health (CAMH), and a full professor in the Department of Psychiatry at the University of Toronto.

 Areas of Research